 - Similarly, a QTIP trust can help alleviate a new spouse’s concerns about receiving assets in the event of your death.
 For example, the surviving spouse will know that he or she can remain in the marital home and have access to a regular income even if, ultimately, your assets pass to your children.

+After a second marriage, your children from a previous relationship may have concerns about their inheritance.
+A QTIP trust may be the solution.
 While QTIP trusts may be beneficial for many families, they are not necessarily the perfect choice for everyone.
 It is important to consult with an experienced attorney before making any changes to your estate plan.